 The amaWal Cube, a finalist in the Salt Spring National Art Prize 2019/2020, was one of 52 works chosen for the biennial exhibition from 1,973 submissions from across Canada.

 Whether we give it much thought, or whether we think about it at all, our personal information is being aggressively data-mined by increasingly sophisticated algorithms.

-The panel consists of hundreds of tiny boxes constructed from wood - painted, etched and detailed to resemble cardboard boxes.
-Contained linearly by strips of metal and black painted wood the boxes appear calmly and efficiently restrained.
-There are no focal points and no discernible patterns in The amaWal Cube.
-There is an underlying perception of an ominous order that is unsettling
+The amaWal Cube consists of hundreds of tiny wood blocks, painted, etched and detailed to resemble cardboard cartons.
+Contained linearly by strips of metal and wood the cartons appear calmly and efficiently restrained.
+There are no focal points and no discernible patterns.
+There is an underlying perception of an ominous order that is unsettling.

 Text and images © 2019 Anne Winter.
 All rights reserved.

 No content from this site may be reproduced without express permission from Anne Winter